-Arosa is home to one of the biggest ski areas in the Grisons ski area, with 225km of runs that link up with the Swiss ski resort of Lenzerheide.
+Arosa is in the Grisons ski area, with 225km of runs that link up with the ski resort of Lenzerheide.
 Arosa attracts just as many non-skiers as it does skiers, with its choice of skating, horse-drawn sleigh rides and cross-country skiing.
 Another highlight is the magical journey from Chur up into resort on the Rhätische Bahn railway.
 Hailed as one of the most beautiful train rides in the world, you will find yourself captivated by panoramic snowy views.

 This snow-sure Swiss ski resort is a long-standing favourite amongst those looking to enjoy a few exhilarating days of the best off-piste skiing in the world.
-Just 90 minutes from Zürich airport, the ski resort is perfectly positioned for a quick getaway and one of our favourite places to ski.
+Just 90 minutes from Zürich airport, the ski resort is perfectly positioned for a quick getaway.
 With 3,000m high peaks and superb high-altitude skiing on the Titlis glacier this ski resort offers some of the best skiing in Switzerland.

 Some of the best skiing in Switzerland has to be in St Moritz.
 This prestigious village is the first ever all-round winter sports ski resort in the world.
 This ski resort has a prime spot in the Engadine valley surrounded by dazzling lakes and forests.
 Paired with all of the glitz and glam of the boutiques and restaurants this is a great ski destination.
 St Moritz attracts an exclusive clientele, with jet setters and celebrities regularly descending upon the resort.
-Whether you’re after a party at Hemingway’s Club or a glass of wine at La Scarpetta, St Moritz is a Swiss ski resort that won’t disappoint.
+Whether you’re after a party at Hemingway’s Club or a glass of wine at La Scarpetta, St Moritz is a ski resort that won’t disappoint.